In This Article

 First, download the Best Wallet mobile app.
 It’s compatible with Android and iOS devices.

-The download link can be found on the Best Wallet website.
+You can find the download link on the Best Wallet website.

 Step 2: Create a New Wallet

 Open the Best Wallet app and create a new wallet.
 You’ll need to go through some basic security steps.
 First, choose a PIN.
-This will be required whenever the wallet app is opened.
-Consider setting up fingerprint ID too.
+You’ll need this whenever the wallet app is opened.
+Consider setting up a fingerprint ID, too.

 2FA Best Wallet app